 Intestinal health and necrotic enteritis in broilers

-Management at the farm level (litter quality and composition, lighting programs, stocking density, drinker management and dietary feed management) are important to control necrotic enteritis, according to the Mississippi State University Extension Service.
+Management at the farm level (litter quality and composition, lighting programmes, stocking density, drinker management and dietary feed management) are important to control necrotic enteritis, according to the Mississippi State University Extension Service.

 The gastrointestinal (GI) tract of the commercial broiler chicken is constantly exposed to a wide variety of potentially harmful factors, according to Tom Tabler (Extension Professor, Poultry Science, Mississippi State University), Yi Liang (Assistant Professor, Biological and Agricultural Engineering, University of Arkansas) Haitham M. Yakout (Visiting Research Professor, Poultry Science), Jessica Wells (Extension Instructor, Poultry Science) and Wei Zhai (Assistant Research Professor, Poultry Science).